laspy/laspy/docs/basic.rst

 Use :func:`laspy.create`.

-Or the :class:`LasData` constructor which requires a :class:`.LasHeader`.
+Or the :class:`.LasData` constructor which requires a :class:`.LasHeader`.

 You can get a header from a file or creating a new one.

 .. code-block:: python

     import laspy
+    import numpy as np

     las = laspy.read("some_file.laz")